cometa-rocks/cometa_documentation/README.md

 Replace "{function}" with "alert('foo')" to get a first understanding.
 Inside the "" you can place anything you'd like and that is valid JavaScript.
 You do not have to care about escaping a _"_ ... cometa does that for you.

+If you want to use  x-path selectors in Javascript, use document.evalute() function.
+See details at: https://developer.mozilla.org/en-US/docs/Web/API/Document/evaluate

 <a name="compare-selector-values"></a>

 # Compare the values of two selectors over system boundaries